 Unlike the UK, where tax is generally paid before an inheritance or gift changes hands, in Portugal tax is paid by the person receiving it.

-However, as in the UK, ownership of an asset cannot be transferred until the tax is paid – you cannot sell the asset to pay the tax.
+Ownership of an asset cannot be transferred until the tax is paid – you cannot sell the asset to pay the tax.
 With stamp duty due within six months after death, some heirs may find it a difficult tax to pay, particularly on higher-value inheritances.

 5. You could still face UK inheritance tax

 Domicile law is extremely complex so take specialist advice to establish your position and plan accordingly.
-See more about domicile

-Ultimately, it is important to understand how Portuguese succession rules apply to your personal objectives and unique situation, and how they affect your UK liability.
+Ultimately, it’s important to understand how Portuguese succession rules apply to your personal objectives and unique situation, and how they affect your UK liability.